-Early Tuesday morning, a group of surf skiers were paddling off Mullalo Beach in Perth when one of the paddlers' narrow kayaks was attacked by a shark.
+Early Tuesday morning, a group of Australian surf skiers was paddling off Mullalo Beach near Perth when one of the paddlers' kayaks was attacked by a shark.

-The attack threw the victim, Martin Kane, out of his vessel and into the water.
-His fellow paddlers came to his rescue and helped him safely get to shore, according to the Western Australia Department of Fisheries press release.
+The attack threw the victim, Martin Kane, out of his kayak and into the water.
+His fellow paddlers came to his rescue and helped him safely get to shore, according to a statement from the the Western Australia Department of Fisheries.

 Kane was lucky to get away unscathed.
 His surf ski, which appeared to be bitten in half, was later recovered by the department and examined to determine the cause of attack.

 "It wasn't possible to conclusively tell what type or size of shark it was that bit the surf ski, however, from how the paddlers in the group described the sharks' size and behavior there is some suggestion it may have been a white shark," said Shark Response Unit manager Michael Burgess, in the prepared statement.

 Meanwhile, in the Atlantic Ocean, two great whites were detected off the coast of Cape Cod by acoustic receivers in early June.

 According to Greg Skomal, a senior biologist at the Massachusetts Division of Marine Fisheries, those two sharks had been tagged by the department just last year.